jenkinsci/recipe-plugin/readme.txt

  - if recipe requires some plugins which in turn requires a restart, user needs to be guided through the restart process.

+ - report of what has actually been done

-How do we handle implicit variables (like job names to be imported?)
+ - we allow the job names to be changed during import.
+   Any way to update references to them? (job names in a view, upstream/downstream references, ...)

 Plugin installation UI

-if we allow the job names to change, how do we update references to them?